glowfire/rf4calculator/README.md

 9. Predict effects of cooked dishes based on ingredients.
 (Not started)
 10. 20% discounts, although rare and personally only seen in Arthur's shop and Blossom's store, exist in the game and must be accounted for.
 (Not started)
 11. Register not-for-sale "items" e.g. Venti's Charm, categories.
 (Not started.
 This may be optional.)
+12. Should fix the table of materials algorithm.
+(Not optional!)